seven5/seven5.github.io/tutorial.md

 The objects to be exchanged over the wire between client and sever, referred to as _wire types_ in Seven5, are represented as go structures in the `shared` package.
+The shared package is so named because both the client and server compile it.
+The combination of the REST resources and the structures in the shared package define the programmatic API of your "back end."

-Typically, these structures contain only very simple data types as fields because serializing complex types to json can be problematic.
-Because our application is simple now, we are *also* going to use these same structures as the data to be represented in the database.
-This double duty is nice, because it insures that the values exchanged over the wire are "in sync" with the underlying data model, but more complex application typically need to separate the storage layer (represented by structures used with Qbs and the database) and the wire representation (that is shared between client and server).
+Because our application is simple, we are *also* going to use these same structures as the data to be represented in the database.
+This double duty is nice, because it insures that the values exchanged over the wire are "in sync" with the underlying data model, but more complex applications typically need to separate the storage layer (represented by structures in the database) and the wire representation (that is exchanged between client and server).

 ## The wire types

 The wire types are the "nouns" in the sense of RESTful API design.
-For this lesson, these are are in `shared/post.go` and `shared/user_record.go` and coded as uppercase, singular nouns ("Post").
+These are are in `shared/post.go` and `shared/user_record.go` and coded as uppercase, singular nouns ("Post").
-Because they are in a separate package and because they must be serializable with "encoding/json" the fields must be uppercase also.
+Because they are in a separate package, and because they must be serializable with "encoding/json", the fields must be uppercase also.

 Here are the two wire types:
 {% highlight go %}